 8. Lack the Ability to Manage Time and Other Habits

 This parenting style lacks any kind of structure and rules, and thus the kids find it difficult to understand and learn their limits.
-They may do things excessively such as, watching too much T.V., eating too much junk food, playing for long hours on computer etc. They tend to develop unhealthy habits that may lead to health complications such as obesity.
+They may do things excessively, such as watching too much T.V., eating too much junk food, playing for long hours on the computer, etc. They tend to develop unhealthy habits that may lead to health complications such as obesity.

 Some Permissive Parenting Examples